srizvi0/Real_World_Jenkins_Proj_B/README.md

-CICD pipeline of java application to Kubernetes.
+CI pipeline of java application